 Doula (doo-la) is a Greek term for 'caregiver'.
 The term refers to a trained professional who provides non-medical, continuous physical, emotional and informational labour support.

 - You will learn how to empower yourself during labour using BRAIN technique.

 - You will learn how to create a realistic birth plan.

 - Discuss stages of labour, provide information about interventions.

 - We will discuss your biggest concerns regarding labour, birth and life with a newborn.

-- Continual labour support until 1-2 hours after the birth while hospital shifts switch, and you're meeting various health care providers.
+- Continual labour support for 1-2 hours after the birth while hospital shifts switch, and you're meeting various health care providers.

 - I will cheer you on, keep you focused on your journey, be a rock for you, offer a perspective and options.
 I will stay calm and objective.